 It's a peaceful and tranquil night on the shores of Coronado Beach, CA and the sunset is painting the sky full of fiery reds, oranges and yellows.
 All of sudden, a green flash radiates from the center of the sunset covering sections of the horizon reminding you that our planet is full of awe inspiring natural phenomena.
 In my mind, a night like this lead Mike and Lisa Hinkley to name their brewery, Green Flash Brewing Company.
 If not, its still a cool story and this San Diego based brewery with brewmaster Chuck Silva has been producing great beer since 2004.
-Recently, Green Flash added the Palate Wrecker (Hamilton's 2nd Anniversary Ale) to its national distribution allowing it to find its way to the shelves of Craft Beer Cellar
+Recently, Green Flash added the Palate Wrecker (Hamilton's 2nd Anniversary Ale) to its national distribution allowing it to find its way to the shelves of Craft Beer Cellar.

 As I poured Palate Wrecker from the bottle into my pint glass, its viscosity was clearly noticeable.
 It was quite thick and syrupy, which reminded my of a light extra virgin olive oil.
 A small bubbly head rested atop a dark-copper body.
 The clarity of this beer was somewhat surprising because I was expecting more haze from the increased malt bill of this Imperial IPA, however my fingers were clearly visible through the pint glass.
 After multiple sips, small, delicate lacings begin to appear, but only on the opposite side from where I was taking my sips.